-Australian Institute of Health and Welfare 2021.
-Alcohol, tobacco & other drugs in Australia.
-Cat. no. PHE 221.
-Canberra: AIHW.
-Viewed 21 April 2021, https://www.aihw.gov.au/reports/alcohol/alcohol-tobacco-other-drugs-australia
+Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian Government, accessed 03 July 2022.

 Australian Institute of Health and Welfare.
-(2021).
+(2022).
 Alcohol, tobacco & other drugs in Australia.
 Retrieved from https://www.aihw.gov.au/reports/alcohol/alcohol-tobacco-other-drugs-australia

 Alcohol, tobacco & other drugs in Australia.
-Australian Institute of Health and Welfare, 16 April 2021, https://www.aihw.gov.au/reports/alcohol/alcohol-tobacco-other-drugs-australia
+Australian Institute of Health and Welfare, 20 April 2022, https://www.aihw.gov.au/reports/alcohol/alcohol-tobacco-other-drugs-australia

 Australian Institute of Health and Welfare.
 Alcohol, tobacco & other drugs in Australia [Internet].
-Canberra: Australian Institute of Health and Welfare, 2021 [cited 2021 Apr.
-21].
+Canberra: Australian Institute of Health and Welfare, 2022 [cited 2022 Jul.
+3].
 Available from: https://www.aihw.gov.au/reports/alcohol/alcohol-tobacco-other-drugs-australia

-Australian Institute of Health and Welfare (AIHW) 2021, Alcohol, tobacco & other drugs in Australia, viewed 21 April 2021, https://www.aihw.gov.au/reports/alcohol/alcohol-tobacco-other-drugs-australia
+Australian Institute of Health and Welfare (AIHW) 2022, Alcohol, tobacco & other drugs in Australia, viewed 3 July 2022, https://www.aihw.gov.au/reports/alcohol/alcohol-tobacco-other-drugs-australia

 Get citations as an Endnote file:

 Opioids refer to a class of drugs that are naturally or synthetically derived from the opium poppy plant (ACIC 2019; NSW Ministry of Health 2017).
-Diacetylmorphine, commonly known as heroin, is a derivative of morphine, an alkaloid contained in raw opium (ACIC 2020).
+Diacetylmorphine, commonly known as heroin, is a derivative of morphine, an alkaloid contained in raw opium (ACIC 2021a).